Military career of José de San Martín in Spain: Return to South America

-The reasons that San Martin left Spain in 1811 to join the Spanish American wars of independence as a patriot remain contentious among historians.
+The reasons that San Martín left Spain in 1811 to join the Spanish American wars of independence as a patriot remain contentious among historians.
 The action would seem contradictory and out of character, because if the patriots were waging an independentist and anti-Hispanic war, then that would turn him into a traitor or deserter.
 There are a variety of answers and explanations by different historians.

 Bartolomé Mitre, one of the earliest historians of San Martín, wrote that "the American criollo had paid with usury his debt to the mother country, joining her during her conflicting days, and could consequently separate himself from her without deserting during an hour of need, leaving her protected by the powerful aegis of Great Britain that guaranteed the definitive triumph under the command of the future victor of Waterloo.
 Then, he turned his eyes to South America, whose independence he had presaged [...] and decided to return to his distant nation, which he had always loved as a true mother, to offer her his sword and devote her his life".
 Besides extrapolating future events (the defeat of Napoleon and the independence of South America), Mitre provided a long-standing explanation: San Martín returned because he missed South America, and the war of independence justified changing sides to support it.
 This perspective was held by mitrist historians, rosist revisionists and socialists.
 Those groups shared a common perspective about the revolutions and rebellions that took place in the Americas between 1809 and 1811: they considered that they were, from this early stage, separatist wars, intending to create new countries apart from Spain.